How to Think About Data Structure and Algorithm

 }

-Moreover, graph-related algorithms are an extension of binary tree algorithms.
+Going further, many graph algorithms are extensions of binary tree algorithms.

-For example, the articles Graph Basics, Cycle Detection and Topological Sorting, and Bipartite Graph Detection Algorithm utilize DFS algorithms.
-Additionally, the Dijkstra Algorithm Template is a modified BFS algorithm combined with an array similar to a dynamic programming table.
+For example, Graph Basics, Cycle Detection and Topological Sort, and Bipartite Graph Check all use the DFS algorithm.
+The Dijkstra Algorithm Template is a modified BFS with an array similar to a dp table.

 Final Summary

-So how can you achieve this?
-You need a framework mindset, learn to extract the key points, and look for the unchanging elements.
-An algorithmic technique can be wrapped into thousands of problems.
-If you can see through their essence at a glance, then a thousand problems are equivalent to one, so why waste time doing them all?
+So how do you do that?
+You need to have a framework mindset.
+Learn to focus on the key points and find what stays the same among problems.
+One algorithm technique can be wrapped into thousands of problems.
+If you can see through their essence at a glance, then a thousand problems become one, so why waste time?

-This is the power of having a framework, ensuring that even when you're about to fall asleep, you can still write correct programs; even if you haven't learned much, this way of thinking can put you a level above others.
+This is the power of frameworks.
+They help you write correct code even when you are sleepy.
+Even if you haven't learned much before, this way of thinking puts you at a higher level than others.

-Teaching someone to fish is better than giving them a fish.
-Algorithms are not difficult; anyone can learn them well with the right mindset.
-I hope you can develop a systematic way of thinking with me and enjoy mastering algorithms, rather than being controlled by them.
+Teaching people to fish is better than giving them fish.
+Algorithms are not hard.
+Anyone can learn them well, as long as they want to.
+I hope you can develop a systematic way of thinking here, enjoy mastering algorithms, and not be controlled by them.

 Related Problems